restfb/restfb.github.io/_includes/documentation/creating-json-objects.md

 out.println(firstPhotoUrl);
 {% endhighlight %}

-Using the low level `JsonObject` is sometimes okay, but perhaps you like to map the object or special fields to RestFB types.
-Here you can use our `JsonMapper` and access it manually.
+Using the low-level `JsonObject` is sometimes OK, but perhaps you'd like to map the object or special fields to RestFB types.
+You can manually invoke the built-in `JsonMapper` to do this.

 {% highlight java %}
 List<String> ids = new ArrayList<String>();